emf-creaf/medfate/README.md

 - Forest dynamics, including recruitment and management (De Cáceres et al. 2023)

-The models are parameterized for species of the Mediterranean region (particularly for Catalonia, NE Spain), but forests with different composition could be modelled with different parameter sets.
+The models are parameterized for species of the **Mediterranean region** (particularly for Spain), but forests with different composition could be modelled with different parameter sets.

 ## Package installation & documentation